nickluong-dev/serverless-shoe-store/README.md

 ## Architecture
 ![Image](./architecture.jpg)

-The client sends a request to access the website to CloudFront to display the website.
-From there lambda calls are made through the API Gateway depending on user/ admin requests.
-Incase there are too many requests made in a very short amount, SQS (Simple Queue Service) manages by acting as a buffer between the producer and the consumer, making sure all messages are delivered.
-Sending a receipt to the user/ admin once an item is purchased and generating a daily sales report for the admin is all triggered and managed by lambda functions.
+The client sends a request to access the website.
+Lambda calls are made through API Gateway depending on user/ admin requests.
+This handles requests to display data, purchase items, or add/update items (for admins).
+In case there are too many requests made in a very short amount, SQS (Simple Queue Service) acts as a buffer between the producer and the consumer, making sure all messages are delivered.
+Other Lambda functions send receipts to the user and admin once an item is purchased.
+Admins are also given daily generated reports.

+## Services Used
+- Lambda
+- API Gateway
+- DynamoDB and AWS RDS
+- SES and SNS
+- S3 and Cloudfront
+- CodePipeline, CodeBuild, CodeDeploy
+- Cloudwatch
+- CodeCommit
 <sub>Refer/ download architecture pdf <a href="https://github.com/ogharambae/serverless_shoe_store/blob/master/architecture.jpg">here</a>.</sub>